mycordaapp/tasks/docs/tasks.md

 messages and stdout/stderr) are made available to the client, which can help greatly in debugging and fault detection.
 The implementing task controls what is sent.
 Looking at the code for `ListDirectoryTaskFake` we can see this clearly.

-This behaviour is in addition to being any distributed logging that may be enabled, which is described later.
+This behaviour is in addition to any distributed logging that may be enabled, which is described later.

 ```kotlin
 class ListDirectoryTaskFake : ListDirectoryTask, BaseBlockingTask<String, List<String>>() {